nemonik/hands-on-DevOps/readme.md

 Hello world! helloworld-deployment-cf4667475-5d77b
 ```

-Notice how the `curl` requests are Round-robin load balanced across the replicas.
+Notice how the `curl` requests are round-robin load balanced across the replicas.

 You can re-run `kubectl` to scale the number of replicas to 8